Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 When working with topics, you cannot peek scheduled messages on the subscription, as the messages remain in the topic until the scheduled enqueue time.
 As a workaround, you can construct a [ServiceBusReceiver][ServiceBusReceiver] passing in the topic name in order to peek such messages.
 Note that no other operations with the receiver will work when using a topic name.

-### How to peek session messages across all sessions
+### How to browse session messages across all sessions

 You can use a regular [ServiceBusReceiver][ServiceBusReceiver] to peek across all sessions.
 To peek for a specific session you can use the [ServiceBusSessionReceiver][ServiceBusSessionReceiver], but you would need to obtain a session lock.